 Generally speaking, the executor of a will has the authority to manage the affairs of the estate.

-The executor is typically selected by the deceased and named in the will.
-Executors can exercise considerable judgment when managing estate assets, including:
+The executor of a will is typically selected by the deceased and named in the will.
+Executors have several responsibilities when managing the deceased’s estate assets, including:

 - Hiring a lawyer to assist with the estate administration